animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### How my grandma got dementia

 She was prescribed a cocktail of neuroactive drugs before she had dementia.
-Seroquil, Lyrica, and the list goes on.
-She didn't have any of the conditions those medications are supposed to treat, and every time she developed a new symptom from one, they prescribed yet another.
+Seroquil, Lyrica, Xanax, and the list goes on.
+She didn't have any of the conditions those medications are primarily supposed to treat (Seroquil is an antipsychotic, Lyrica is an antiepileptic, Xanax is a benzo), and every time she developed a new symptom from one, they prescribed yet another.

 She shortly outlived my grandpa, and died the same year as him three days before his April 16 birthday, on April 13.